Emotional Regulation Through Connection, Not Control: How Art Therapy Makes Space for Feelings

 Rather than pushing feelings away, connection allows emotions to be expressed, witnessed, and held safely.

-How Art Therapy Makes Space for Feelings
+How Art Therapy Makes Space for Emotional Experience

-Instead of being asked to sit still or “use their words,” children can explore big feelings through colour, texture, movement, and shape.
+Instead of being asked to sit still or “use their words,” children can explore feelings through colour, texture, movement, and shape.
 Art becomes a language — one that allows expression without pressure to be calm, coherent, or controlled.

 This kind of creative space supports connection with feelings rather than avoidance of them.

-Expression as a Pathway to Regulation
+Expression as a Relational Pathway

 An Invitation for Parents and Caregivers